wp-plugins/facebook-comment-by-vivacity/readme.txt

 * Multi-languages support is also available.
 * Option for select Facebook comment box language from a bunch of different languages to display Facebook comment box into your native language.
 * POT file is added for plugin translation into your languages.
+* Added option for enable /disable FB comment-box from CPTs.
+* Optional checkbox for hide/show Fb comments box on Archive pages.
+* Updated option for exclude Fb comment box using id's.
+Now you can control accessibility of FB comment-box on pages/posts/CPT by providing id's.
+* Added options for add CSS classes to titles.

 = Translators =

 * English(US) (en_Us) - [Team Vivacity](http://vivacityinfotech.net/)